antonio-grosu/proiect-tw/readme.md

 ## Development

 This project is designed as an exercise to practice basic web development skills.
-Feel free to experiment with the HTML and CSS to learn more.

 ## Acknowledgments